rozanlaudzai/Generate_txt_File/README.md

-# Jangan jalankan program itu!!!!
+# Don't run that program!!!!